 Nebraska Vietnam veterans recognized with honor flight

-In this May 1, 2017 photo, Marilyn Dannelly of Genoa holds up signs to greet her husband during a homecoming celebration honoring Vietnam War veterans at the Lincoln Airport in Lincoln, Neb.
+In this May 1, 2017 photo, Vietnam War veterans are greeted by thousands of supporters as they return home from the Patriot Productions Honor Flights to Washington during a homecoming celebration at the Lincoln Airport in Lincoln, Neb.

 Start the conversation, or Read more at The Hastings Tribune.